SR-Saunders-CS/scriptrunner-execution-insights/docs/field-guide.md

 script field even when they are running constantly.

-The discovery script reads the correct mapping directly from the Jira API and prints every script field alongside both its custom field ID and its correct RRD key:
+The discovery script reads the correct mapping directly from the Jira API and prints every script field alongside both its custom field ID, its correct RRD key, and which projects the field context covers:

 ```
 Field Name                    RRD Key (use this)    Custom Field ID (do not use)